The Organization

 Equalize Access to Affordable Urbanism.
 The rising unaffordability, segregation, and displacement in our cities in the wake of urban reinvestment has and continues to disproportionately impact the most vulnerable and marginalized groups.
 CNU will proactively center equity within our city-building work, and develop bolder initiatives that address underlying barriers to urban affordability and housing access.

 Respond to the Rapidly Changing Climate.
-The complex challenge of responding to an ver-changing global climate requires a multi-disciplinary, multi-scaled, multi-beneficial plan to encourage comprehensive change in our communities.
+The complex challenge of responding to an ever-changing global climate requires a multi-disciplinary, multi-scaled, multi-beneficial plan to encourage comprehensive change in our communities.
 CNU will elevate and prioritize the design of resilient neighborhoods, towns, and cities in the face of the unpredictable impacts of climate change.

 OUR APPROACH